Who or what is John Moores?

 Is there an admission fee to the exhibition?

-No. Admission to the venue and exhibition is free.
+No. Admission to the venue and John Moores Painting Prize 2016 exhibition will be free.

 How do I contact the John Moores office?